xueliuxing28/ScriptableRenderPipeline/com.unity.render-pipelines.universal/Documentation~/camera-component-reference.md

 <a name="base-stack"></a>
 ## Stack

 When the Base Camera is part of a Camera Stack, you use the Base Camera's Inspector to define and order the Stack.
 For more information on configuring and using Camera Stacks, see [Camera Stacking](camera-stacking.md).

+__Important note:__ In this version of URP, Overlay Cameras and Camera Stacking are supported only when using the Forward Renderer.

 <a name="overlay-camera"></a>
-## Overlay Camera reference
+## Overlay Camera component reference

 ![Overlay Camera Inspector](Images/camera-inspector-overlay.png)